 Experience supervising and mentoring attorneys, law fellows, and support staff;

-Ability to work both independently and collaboratively in a complex organizational ecosystem;
+Ability to work collaboratively and with flexibility in a complex organizational ecosystem;

-Flexibility for travel within the Bay Area and to the Central Valley, and ability to work long hours when needed; and
+Flexibility for travel within the Central Valley and to the Bay Area and Sacramento, and ability to work long hours when needed; and

 Membership in the California State Bar (or must pass the next California Bar Examination if currently a member of another state bar).